Breadfruit: Food

 Breadfruit is a staple food in many tropical regions.
 Most breadfruit varieties produce fruit throughout the year.
 Both ripe and unripe fruit have culinary uses; unripe breadfruit is cooked before consumption.
-Before being eaten, the fruit are roasted, baked, fried or boiled.
+Before being eaten, the fruit is roasted, baked, fried, or boiled.
 When cooked, the taste of moderately ripe breadfruit is described as potato-like, or similar to freshly baked bread.

 One breadfruit tree can produce 450 lb each season.
-Because breadfruit trees usually produce large crops at certain times of the year, preservation of harvested fruit is an issue.
-One traditional preservation technique is to bury peeled and washed fruits in a leaf-lined pit where they ferment over several weeks and produce a sour, sticky paste.
-So stored, the product may endure a year or more, and some pits are reported to have produced edible contents more than 20 years later.
+Because breadfruit trees usually produce large crops at certain times of the year, the preservation of harvested fruit is an issue.
+One traditional preservation technique known throughout Oceania is to bury peeled and washed fruits in a leaf-lined pit, where they ferment over several weeks and produce a sour, sticky paste.
+Stored in this way, the product may endure a year or more.
+Some pits are reported to have produced edible contents more than 20 years after burial.
+Remnants of pit-like formations with stone scattered around (presumed to line them) are often clues indicating prehistoric settlement to archaeologists studying precontact history of French Polynesia.

-In addition to being edible raw, breadfruit can be ground into flour and the seeds can be cooked for consumption.
+In addition to being edible raw, breadfruit can be dried and ground into flour and the seeds can be cooked for consumption.

-Southeast Asia and Pacific Islands
+Southeast Asia, Pacific Islands and Madagascar

-The seedless breadfruit is found in Brunei, Indonesia and Malaysia, where it is called sukun.
+The seedless breadfruit is found in Brunei, Indonesia, and Malaysia, where it is called sukun.
 It is commonly made into fritters and eaten as snacks.
 Breadfruit fritters are sold as local street food.

 In the Philippines, breadfruit is known as rimas in Tagalog and kolo in the Visayan languages.
 It is also called kamansi (also spelled camansi), along with the closely related Artocarpus camansi, and the endemic Artocarpus blancoi (tipolo or antipolo).
 All three species, as well as the closely related jackfruit, are commonly used much in the same way in savory dishes.
 The immature fruits are most commonly eaten as ginataang rimas (cooked with coconut milk).